Hospital doctors examine, diagnose and treat patients with a range of illnesses, diseases and injuries who've been

 Most hospital doctors aspire to become a consultant.
-They are responsible for their own work and for supervising the work and training of all doctors on their team.
+As a consultant, you'll be responsible for your own work and for supervising the work and training of all doctors on your team.

-You can apply for consultant roles six months before you achieve your Certificate of Completion of Training (CCT), which you get at the end of your specialist training.
-You may need to wait longer than this though as extra experience and research is often advantageous for competitive posts.
+You are usually eligible to apply for consultant roles up to six months before you achieve your Certificate of Completion of Training (CCT) at the end of your specialist training.
+You may need to wait longer than this though as extra experience and research is often needed for competitive posts.

-Progression through all the different grades will involve study and continuous professional development (CPD) in the form of assessment and examinations.
-The number of jobs at all levels of service is determined by current and future service need.
+Progression through all the different grades will involve study and CPD in the form of assessment and examinations.
+The number of jobs at all levels is determined by current and future service need.

 As a consultant, opportunities at managerial level include clinical lead within a team, clinical director of a department and medical director within a trust.

 Health service modernisation, and the increasing emphasis on patient choice and patient safety, means that there is an increase in accountability and paperwork in all promoted posts.
-Ethical issues, e.g. euthanasia and the threat of litigation are key themes that doctors need to be aware of and keep up to date with as your career progresses.
+Ethical issues, such as euthanasia and the threat of litigation, are key topics that you'll need to be aware of and keep up to date with as your career progresses.